 Teak Oil Photos from Customers

 The below photos have been sent into us by happy custoers have using our Teak Oil to oil and maintain their garden furniture and other items of wood.

 In this case the bench was in good conidtion and just needed oiled.
-Teak Oil has been applied and has really brought out the grin in the wood.
+Teak Oil has been applied and has really brought out the grain in the wood.
 Not only does this bench look much better, but it is now protected from weathering and staining.

 Teak Oil on a picnic table